federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 I am writing this update in 2019, see the GitHub commit history for the actual date and time of any update.

 Back to the topic: My earlier attempts to have smoother resizing were done with Berlin and Tokyo releases of Delphi.
-But now in July 2019, with the OSX 64 Bit compiler available in the 10.3.2 release, I revisited my projects and
+But now in August 2019, with the OSX 64 Bit compiler available in the 10.3.2 release, I revisited my projects and

 - merged my existing modifications with the latest code from Embarcadero,
 - compiled for and tested on OSX platform,
 - and noticed a crash when resizing the app!

-> But was able to fix it.
+> But I was able to fix it.

 First, instead of letting the application crash I decided to do some logging instead of raising an exception.